The world famous Malt Whisky Trail is just one of the many opportunities, that Tour 3 provides, to capture the spirit of Moray Speyside.

-The cooperage repairs and builds over 100,000 barrels a year and is a key element of the whisky distilling industry.
+The cooperage repairs and builds over 100,000 barrels a year, a critical element of the whisky distilling industry.

 Opened in 1814, it carried traffic over the River Spey until the early 1970s when a new road bridge was built downstream.

-The bridge was revolutionary for its time, has a single 150ft span, and is the only surviving iron bridge in Scotland.
+The bridge was revolutionary for its time, has a single 150ft span, and is Scotland’s only surviving iron bridge.